ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This document reuses terminology from JWT {{RFC7519}} and CWT {{RFC8392}}.

 Claim:
-: A piece of information asserted about a subject.
+: A piece of information asserted about an entity.
 A claim is represented as pair with a value and either a name or key to identify it.

 Claim Name:
 : A unique text string that identifies the claim.
 It is used as the claim name for JSON encoding.